rbisdorff/Digraph3/docSphinx/tutorial.rst

 Several download options (easiest under Linux or Mac OS-X) are given.

-1. Either , by using a git client either, from github
+1. Either, by using a git client either, from github

      .. code-block:: bash